Leonardo Ulloa: Leicester City

 On 22 July 2014, Ulloa joined Leicester City on a four-year contract for a club record £8 million, being handed the number 23 shirt.
 He started on his Premier League debut at home to Everton on 16 August, and scored after 22 minutes as his team twice came from a goal down to secure a 2–2 draw.
-He found the net in his third appearance, against Arsenal on 31 August for another home draw (1–1), and scored the only goal of the match to help defeat Stoke City for the club's first win of the campaign.
+He found the net in his third appearance, against Arsenal on 31 August for another home draw (1–1), and scored the only goal of the match to help defeat Stoke City for the side's first win of the campaign.

-On 21 September 2014, Ulloa contributed with a brace in a 5–3 home win over Manchester United.
+On 21 September 2014, Ulloa contributed a brace in a 5–3 home win over Manchester United.
 After nine games without a goal, he scored but in a 2–1 loss at Aston Villa.

 During January 2015, Ulloa scored in FA Cup victories over Newcastle United and Tottenham, helping the Foxes to reach the fifth round.
 On 18 April, he netted his first league goal of 2015 in a 2–0 win against Swansea City which saw Leicester move off the bottom of the table for the first time since November 2014.
-Two weeks later, he scored twice in a 3–0 victory over Newcastle for his team's fifth win from six matches.
+Two weeks later, he scored twice in the 3–0 victory over Newcastle for his team's fifth win from six matches.

-Under Claudio Ranieri, Ulloa played mostly second-fiddle to Shinji Okazaki and Jamie Vardy in 2015–16, but still managed to contribute 29 games and six goals as Leicester won the first top-flight league title of their 132-year history, including one in the last minute of a 1–0 defeat of Norwich City at the King Power Stadium on 27 February 2016 which caused celebrations that led to a small earthquake registering on the Richter scale.
+Under Claudio Ranieri, Ulloa played mostly second-fiddle to Shinji Okazaki and Jamie Vardy in 2015–16, but still managed 29 games and six goals as Leicester won the first top-flight league title of their 132-year history, including one in the last minute of a 1–0 defeat of Norwich City at the King Power Stadium on 27 February 2016 which caused celebrations that led to a small earthquake registering on the Richter scale.